-Client data has been maintained and analyzed for the period of July 1, 2019 to June 30, 2020 for the three Coordinated Specialty Care Programs.
-A 2-Page Summary report is included for your review.
-During this time period one hundred seventy (170) clients were served.
-Referrals were primarily from community mental health providers and community impatient psychiatric facilities from various counties across the state.
-The average age of admitted clients was 20 years.
+Client data has been maintained and analyzed for the period of July 1, 2020 to June 30, 2021 for the three Coordinated Specialty Care Programs.
+During this time period, one hundred seventy-two (172) clients were served.
+Referrals were primarily from community mental health providers and community inpatient psychiatric facilities from various counties across the state.
+The average age of admitted clients was 20 years with the age of admitted patients ranging from 15 to 30 years old.
 Recovery program components include Peer support services, Supported Employment and Education Services, Medical Management, and Individual and Family Therapy Services.
-Appendix:
+A two-page summary report is attached for your review.
+APPENDIX:

 The following summary provides background information on Coordinated Specialty Care and outcomes.
-Early Psychosis Intervention Advisors of North Carolina SUPPORTING HOPE, RECOVERY, AND EMPOWERMENT WHAT IS PSYCHOSIS?
+Early Psychosis Intervention Advisors of North Carolina Supporting Hope, Recovery, and Empowerment

+WHAT IS PSYCHOSIS?

 Psychosis is a term that describes a condition in which a person has trouble distinguishing between what is real and what isn't.
 Symptoms can include delusions, auditory or visual hallucinations, incoherent speech, and inappropriate behavior.
 Psychosis can also lead to depression, anxiety, sleep problems, social withdrawal, lack of motivation, and difficulty functioning overall.
 First Episode Psychosis (FEP) refers to someone's first experience of psychotic symptoms.
-There are three First Episode Psychosis Coordinated Specialty Care clinics in North Carolina: the Encompass Clinic (Raleigh), the Shore Clinic (Wilmington), and the Eagle Clinic (Charlotte).
-WHAT IS COORDINATED SPEACIALTY CARE?
+WHAT IS COORDINATED SPECIALTY CARE?

 Coordinated Specialty Care, or "CSC," is an evidence-based approach to delivering effective treatment for individuals and families recovering from a first episode of psychosis.
-CSC Programs utilize multidisciplinary teams including a core team of a medical provider, individually-focused psychotherapists/care managers, and family focused therapist/supporter, and includes an employment and education specialist and peer supports as needed.
+CSC Programs utilize multidisciplinary teams including a core team of a medical provider, individually-focused psychotherapists/ care managers, and family focused therapist/ supporter, and includes an employment and education specialist and peer support specialists as needed.
+There are currently three First Episode Psychosis Coordinated Specialty Care clinics in North Carolina: the Encompass Clinic (Raleigh), the Shore Clinic (Wilmington), and the Eagle Clinic (Charlotte).

-170 First Episode Psychosis patients served from July 2019 - June 2020
+176 First Episode Psychosis patients served from July 2020 - June 2021

-Counties served across North Carolina
+13 Counties served across North Carolina

-COORDINATED SPECIALTY CARE WORKS

-With more time in the program, patients spend more time working and going to school...
+EARLY PSYCHOSIS INTERVENTION ADVISORS OF NORTH CAROLINA COORDINATED SPECIALTY CARE WORKS With more time in the program, patients spend more time working and going to school...

-... and less time in hospitals or in trouble with the law...,
+... and less time in hospitals or in encounters with law enforcement.